 Fire-fighting activities and emergency preparedness per City Code, referencing National Fire Protection Association (NFPA) 409 Standard on Aircraft Hangars, are performed to preserve life and property.
-Potable water is used when suitable and fire suppression materials, such as Aqueous Film Forming Foam (AFFF), are used as required by federal, state, and local regulations.
+Potable water is used when suitable and fire suppression materials, such as AFFF, are used as required by federal, state, and local regulations.
 After the risk of fire has been addressed and the COP Fire Department has transferred command of the site to Aviation, CMs are used to the extent practicable to filter debris from the water or other fire suppression material used.
-If AFFF was used and it is judged safe to do so, Aviation will recover the fire suppression material for off-site treatment or disposal.
+If AFFF was used and it is judged safe to do so, the responsible party or Aviation will recover the fire suppression material for off-site treatment or disposal.

 - Fire-fighting system testing and maintenance, including fire hydrant flushing; Fire-fighting system testing and maintenance at DVT occurs as required by federal, state, and local regulations.
 CMs are used to the extent practicable to recover, contain, dispose or filter water or other fire suppression materials. - 3.
 Installation and maintenance of potable water supply systems, including disinfection and water line flushing activities, discharges resulting from pressure releases or overflows, and discharges from wells approved by ADEQ for drinking water use; DVT has renovation and construction projects, which require upgrades to and installation of new potable water lines.
 Discharges due to testing and disinfection of the potable water system are minimized.
-CMs are used to prevent water that has come in contact with pollutants or contains chemicals from entering the stormwater drain system. - 4.
+CMs are used to prevent water that has come in contact with - 4.
 Uncontaminated condensate from air conditioners, evaporative coolers, and other compressors and from the outside storage of refrigerated gases or liquids; Discharges of uncontaminated condensate from air conditioners and water from other compressors may occur.
-Areas around drains are kept clean to prevent condensate from contacting pollutants. - 5.
-Irrigation drainage and irrigation line flushing; Discharges due to testing and flushing of the irrigation system are minimized.
-CMs are used to prevent water that has come in contact with pollutants or contains chemicals from
+Areas around drains are kept clean to prevent condensate from contacting pollutants.